morler/addons/help/1033/shortcut.md

 Input first shortcut in New Keys area.
 If you want to use multiple keys, continue to input second key.
 EverEdit supports 4 functions keys:`Ctrl,Shift,Alt,Win`.

 ##Bind shortcut to a Script
+There are a couple of built-in script commands in Add-Ons Menu.
+These commands don't be displayed in the shortcut dialog.
+If you want to bind shortcuts to these commands, There are 2 ways:

-- Drag and drop a script file into shortcut dialog to bind a shortcut
+1. Drag and drop a script file into shortcut dialog to bind a shortcut
-- Click bind button.
+2. Click bind button.

 ##Format of shortcut
 All shortcuts are saved with plain text format into key.ini, you can modify keys manually.